mvuckovic70/timSeries/README.md

 * Period used in analysis: 2006-2008

 There are several stores with sales activity, and sales figures may vary in size and direction from store to store.

+Project consist of several files with deployable code.